 How can overstimulated dogs be helped?
 If we look at the life dogs were meant to live, they would be exposed to auditory stimuli that are found in a natural setting.
-Birds chirping, cows in the field and night owls are sounds the dog was likely to understand, especially if he was raised in a farm.
+Birds chirping, cows in the field and night owls are sounds the dog is likely to understand, especially if he is raised on a farm.
 Yet, we don't have to make a radical move to help our companions who live in an urban setting.
-There are several steps to make life less stressful to them, here are a few tips:
+There are several steps to make life less stressful for them.
+Here are a few tips.

 Puppies go through a critical window of socialization which takes generally place between the age of 4 weeks and 16 weeks.
 This is an optimal time to expose them to all the sights, sounds and smells that the puppy will likely be exposed to for the rest of his life.
 Getting a puppy used to the sound of the phone, the vacuum, the sight of people on bikes, children, cars and everything else that he'll be likely to encounter in life, will up the chances that the puppy will accept the whole stimulus package as normal.

 Many dog owners do not realize how their dogs feel when they're left alone at home for a good part of the day.
 Recording the dog's behavior in the owner's absence can provide important insight as to how he is feeling.
 Many dogs cope poorly with sounds when their owners are away as they are deprived of the reassuring presence of the owners.

 If your dog appears to get stressed by sounds you can provide some form of white noise to muffle the sounds.
 Try turning on the radio, playing music (Through a dog's ear) or running an exhaust fan.
 Of course, use these sounds only if they seem to have a soothing effect on your dog.
 It also helps to turn down noises a notch.
 Lower the TV volume, do not create excessive commotion when your favorite team wins, play the radio at a lower volume, tell your guests not to use the doorbell (let them call you in advance).